sul-cidr/london-toponyms/README.md

-# London placename extraction
+### London toponyms

-Finding references to locations in London.
+Finding references to place names in London in literary texts